NVA Flag

 Viet Cong D445 Battalion

-Viet Cong (VC) Local Force unit whose area of operations was Dong Nai (river basin) which included parts of Long Khanh and Bien Hoa Provinces, it included the....
+Viet Cong Local Force unit whose area of operations was Dong Nai (river basin) which included parts of Long Khanh and Bien Hoa Provinces, it included the....

 Viet Cong Local Squads & Platoons of the Battalion TAOR